AAROC/aaroc.github.io/_posts/2015-06-07-Dissemination-beyond-the-project.md

 I'd like to be able to catalogue and link other interesting articles in this topic - please [reply with suggestions at the tpoic on the forum](http://discourse.sci-gaia.eu/t/where-are-we-disseminating-our-work/55)

-# References and Footnotes
-[^Cover]: The cover image is used with permission from [Flikr User antefixus U.E.](https://www.flickr.com/photos/21728045@N08/11200960143/in/photostream/)

 <div id="discourse-comments"></div>

 <script type="text/javascript">